openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.5
+- Revert BTC fees to previous values, as transactions are not included fast enough in the blocks
+- Added local currency values in the sign transaction screen

 New in version 1.5.4
 - Improved transaction broadcasting and send validation logic
 - Fix issue where the balance was incorrectly calculated in some cases